Three kids playing outside at Science North in Sudbury.

 Science North and Dynamic Earth, Sudbury

-Science North and Dynamic Earth is one of Northern Ontario largest and most popular family attractions.
-There are over 50 exhibits that explore a variety of scientific disciplines.
+Together, Science North and Dynamic Earth are one of Northern Ontario's largest and most popular family attractions.

-Visit the escape room, planetarium, IMAX theatre and activities centre for more hands-on and engaging learning.
 Next door, dive into earth science and the history of mining, complete with a guided underground tour.

 Location: 100 Ramsey Lake Road, Sudbury

-Last updated: March 4, 2024
+Last updated: April 15, 2024

 Looking for Ontario travel advice?